commercelayer/commercelayer-cli-plugin-orders/README.md

 _See code: [src/commands/orders/save_billing_address_to_customer_address_book.ts](https://github.com/commercelayer/commercelayer-cli-plugin-orders/blob/main/src/commands/orders/save_billing_address_to_customer_address_book.ts)_

-## `cl-orders orders:save_payment_source_to_customer_wallet ID`
+### `cl-orders orders:save_payment_source_to_customer_wallet ID`

-Send this attribute if you want the order's payment source to be saved in the customer's wallet as a customer payment source.
+Send this attribute if you want the order's payment source to be saved in the customer's wallet as a customer payment source..

 ```
 USAGE